Checking if rolling updates are possible

 1

-Unexpected error occurred (e.g., the metadata file is missing or corrupted).
+Unexpected error occurred (such as the metadata file is missing or corrupted).

 2